 As soon as I put my foot in the big fish tank I let out a big yelp of surprise.
 The boy came running and asked me to try the small fish tank instead!
 I was out of the big fish tank pond in less than 30 seconds.
 It was just not for me!
 I lasted less than 10 minutes at the small fish pond too.
 I can’t remember when I last giggled so much and drew such attention to myself!
 I usually do not like attracting attention, I guess it is a part of my Indian upbringing.
 But I screamed and giggled to my heart’s content.
 I was not even aware that Lakshmi was clicking my pictures!

-A Giggling Me, Siem Reap, Cambodia
+go to link A Giggling Me, Siem Reap, Cambodia

 The whole pedicure experience went like this.
 I would gingerly lower one foot in the water tank, keeping the other on the wooden ledge.
 I would then start either giggling or yelping!
 I would pull out my foot within a few seconds of lowering it!
 This was repeated I don’t know how many times.
 At one point someone else put their hand down in the tank (the second photo) to show it was safe and I immediately came to my senses and clicked a picture.
 But when it was my turn, I gleefully created all kind of fuss.
 I didn’t like the tickling sensation the fish created.
 I tried my best to brave it but it was an utter flop as far as the pedicure was concerned!
 I hardly ever kept my feet in water!